 I love Auto Fabrica.
 Their builds are unique.
 They don’t release often, but when they do – it’s a head turner.
 I featured their Type 6 build in one of the recent posts.
 So obviously when I saw Type 11 – I was very enthusiastic.
-While scrolling their website I stopped at the first image of the Prototype Three.
+While scrolling their website, I stopped at the first image of Prototype Three.

 It’s amazing.
 The looks are minimalistic – sculpted beautifully.
-I don’t really care it looks unrideable (no fenders, velocity stacks on the carbs, suspension travel is about 30mm only).
+I don’t care it looks unrideable (no fenders, velocity stacks on the carbs, suspension travel is about 30mm only).
 They don’t lie about it – it’s a design piece.
 Style over substance.
 And I get that.
 I like the concept of mounting the fairing together with the wheel, so it travels with the suspension.
 This way they were able to put this fairing right above the tire.

 Prototype One is supposed to be a performance version.

-Prototype Two – a road going one.
+Prototype Two – a road-going one.

 For starters: I love the design.
 The fairing and tank being one piece – it’s fresh and looks impressive.
 Style over substance again – but it’s Style with a capital S. I kind of like the fact that Auto Fabrica is going to release a short series of these bikes.
-You give them a donor bike – a stock XSR and they will modify it for You.
-You can choose the color finishing, the materials etc. Cool move?
+You give them a donor bike – a stock XSR, and they will modify it for You.
+You can choose the colour of the finishing, the materials etc. Cool move?
 Yes – for Auto Fabrica.
 I always keep the fingers crossed for any enterprises of this kind, and I wish the best for any custom workshop.